Let’s be practical: anyone can be a writer.

 If you’re up for a real challenge, try your hand at some flash fiction.
 This type is similar to a short story or novel in the sense that it follows some form of a plot.
 However, flash fiction usually resolves within a few hundred words or less.
 There are a few kinds of flash fiction that exist: the six word story, the 50 word story, and the hundred word story.
 Additionally, flash fiction also has another faction known as sudden fiction, which usually tells a full story in about 750 words.

-The incredible thing about poetry is that there are so many kinds.
+As an example of imaginative writing, the incredible thing about poetry is that there are so many kinds.
 From narrative to lyrical and even language poetry there’s so many different ways you can express yourself through a poem.
 You might be especially interested in pursuing poetry if you enjoy word play or experimenting with the musicality behind words.

 Although rap is somewhat of a subcategory of poetry, it’s one of the few forms of poetry that can often get over looked in academic classes.
 However, it’s probably one of the more contemporary types of poetry available while still sticking to many of the classical rules (or tools) of poetry, including rhyme.
 Also, it’s one of the areas where the best writers are really produced.
 The reason for that is because rap forces writers to think on their feet in a way that many other genres don’t.